<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=670868162266585&amp;ev=PageView&amp;noscript=1">

 What year did popcorn ceilings get asbestos?

-Asbestos was first introduced into popcorn ceilings around the late 1950s.
-Builders mixed it with other materials to create the signature textured look.
-It wasn’t until the 1960s and 1970s that asbestos became a standard ingredient in most popcorn ceiling formulations.
-During this period, asbestos popcorn ceiling was widely used in homes across the U.S. and Canada.
+By the 1970s, asbestos had become a standard component in many popcorn ceiling formulations, leading to widespread installation of asbestos popcorn ceilings in homes across the United States and Canada.
+It wasn’t until the 1960s and 1970s that asbestos became a standard ingredient in most popcorn ceiling formulations, allowing builders to mix it with other materials to create the signature textured look.
+During this period, asbestos in popcorn ceiling was widely used in homes across the U.S. and Canada.

 How to Tell if Your Popcorn Ceiling Has Asbestos